Dissecting Quantum Phase Transition in the Transverse Ising Model: Patterns' Information

-Before confirming the validity of Eq. (\ref{Ising3a}), we firstly explore the properties of the patterns marked by the single-body operators $\hat{A}_n$ involving the eigenfunctions $u_n$'s, shown as patterns in Fig. \ref{fig1} and their amplitudes varying with the interaction strengths in Fig. \ref{fig2} for $L=8$.
-According to the signs of the eigenvalues shown in Fig. \ref{fig2} (a), all patterns can be divided into two groups, one has negative eigenvalues $\lambda_n < 0$, as marked by red dashed frame, and the other has positive eigenvalues marked by blue dashed frame.
-There are $L=8$ pairs of signatures (plus and minus) for each pattern $\lambda_n$, which denote the relative phase of the eigenfunctions $u_{n,2i-1}$ and $u_{n,2i}$.
-It is quite interesting to see a few characteristic features for these relative phases in the patterns obtained: (i) for all patterns with $\lambda_n < 0$, the $u_{n,2i-1}$ and $u_{n,2i}$ have the same signs, namely, the wavefunctions (coefficients of operators) for each site are in-phase; on the contrary, they have opposite signs for the patterns $\lambda_n > 0$, that is to say, they are out-of-phase; (ii) for the pattern $\lambda_n < 0$, the pattern $\lambda_1$ has only a domain, namely, all sites have the same phase, a typical character of a ferromagnetic order, as shown below, it dominates over all other patterns in the ferromagnetic phase (or strong interaction regime in our presentation); (iii) from the pattern $\lambda_{2,3}$ to $\lambda_8$, the number of domains reads $2$, $4$, $6$, and $8$, which corresponds successively to the excitations of $2$, $4$, $6$, and $8$ kinks, with possible different orders of the kinks in degenerate cases such as the patterns $\lambda_{2,3}$, $\lambda_{4,5}$, and $\lambda_{6,7}$; (iv) in the pattern $\lambda_8$, the phase is opposite for each pairs of nearest neighbor sites, which corresponds to the opposite limit of the pattern $\lambda_1$; (v) similar behaviors of the phases in the patterns $\lambda_n > 0$ have also been observed in the lower blue frame.
+Firstly we explore the properties of the patterns by extracting signs (i.e. plus or minus) of eigenvectors $(u_{n,2i-1},u_{n,2i})$ to characterize the relationship between lattice spins and their change from one pattern to another with different eigenvalues.
+In order to show patterns' evolution with lattice sizes, we choose four different lattice sizes of $L=6, 8, 10$, and $12$, as shown in Fig. \ref{fig1} to Fig. \ref{fig4}.
+The patterns' eigenvalue $\lambda_n$ varying with the interaction strength $J$ is shown in Fig. \ref{fig5}.
+According to the signs of the eigenvalues $\lambda_n$, all patterns can be divided into two groups, one has negative eigenvalues $\lambda_n < 0$, as marked by red dashed frame in Fig. \ref{fig1} to Fig. \ref{fig4}, and the other has positive eigenvalues $\lambda_n > 0$ marked by blue dashed frame.
+For a lattice size of $L$, there are $L$ pairs of signs (plus and minus) for each pattern $\lambda_n$, denoting the relative phase of the eigenvectors $u_{n,2i-1}$ and $u_{n,2i}$.
+It is quite interesting to see a few characteristic features for these relative phases in the patterns obtained: (i) for all patterns with $\lambda_n < 0$, the $u_{n,2i-1}$ and $u_{n,2i}$ have the same signs, namely, the eigenvectors for each site are in-phase; on the contrary, they have opposite signs for the patterns $\lambda_n > 0$, that is to say, they are out-of-phase; (ii) for the pattern $\lambda_n < 0$, the pattern $\lambda_1$ has only one-domain, namely, all sites have the same phase, a typical character of a ferromagnetic order.
+It dominates over all other patterns in the ferromagnetic phase (or strong interaction regime in our presentation); (iii) from the pattern $\lambda_{2,3}$ to $\lambda_L$, the number of domains reads $2$, $4$, $6$, $\cdots$, $L$, which corresponds successively to $2$, $4$, $6$, $\cdots$, $L$ kinks, with possible different orders of the kinks in degenerate cases such as the patterns $\lambda_{2,3}$, $\lambda_{4,5}$, and so on; (iv) in the pattern $\lambda_L$, the phase is opposite for each pairs of nearest neighbor sites, which corresponds to the opposite limit of the pattern $\lambda_1$; (v) similar behaviors in the group of patterns $\lambda_n > 0$ have also been observed in the lower blue frame.